khushaljethava/khushaljethava.github.io/_posts/2026-04-05-Building-Recommendation-Systems-with-Python.md

 categories: [Python]
 tags: [python, machine-learning, recommendation-systems]
 image:
-  path: "/commons/Building Recommendation Systems with Python from Scratch.png"
+  path: "/commons/Building Recommendation Systems with Python from Scratch.webp"
   alt: "Recommendation system architecture showing collaborative filtering, content-based filtering, and hybrid approaches in Python"
 ---

 ## What Are Recommendation Systems?

 Recommendation systems predict what a user might like based on past behavior, item attributes, or what similar users have liked.
+They often work alongside [sentiment analysis](/posts/Sentiment-Analysis-with-Python/) to incorporate user opinion signals into recommendations.
 Netflix suggests movies.
 Amazon suggests products.
 Spotify suggests playlists.
 Behind all of these are recommendation algorithms.

 There are three main approaches: